EmilyOng/Scratch.activity/README.md

 ```

-This meant that with the datastore function, which aligns with [Sugar's pedagogy of not having a complicated save/load system](https://wiki.sugarlabs.org/go/Human_Interface_Guidelines/The_Sugar_Interface), the blue menu bar is no longer necessary.
-However, we cannot remove it from the 'gui' because it would mean that the click simualtions would be impossible to complete.
-Instead I set the display to 'none' in 'containers/menu-bar.css'.
+This meant that with the datastore function, which aligns with [Sugar`s pedagogy of not having a complicated save/load system](https://wiki.sugarlabs.org/go/Human_Interface_Guidelines/The_Sugar_Interface), the blue menu bar is no longer necessary.
+However, we cannot remove it from the `gui` because it would mean that the click simualtions would be impossible to complete.
+Instead I set the display to `none` in `containers/menu-bar.css`.

 ## Acknowledgements